schasins/helena/README.md

 </a>

 #### How do I install Helena?
 First, get a copy of this repository.
 If you've never cloned a repository before, just find the "Clone or download" button and choose the "Download ZIP" option.
-Next follow the directions for loading an unpacked extension here: https://developer.chrome.com/extensions/getstarted#unpacked.
+Create a new Chrome profile as described here: https://support.google.com/chrome/answer/2364824.
+Next, switch to your new profile and follow the directions for loading an unpacked extension here: https://developer.chrome.com/extensions/getstarted#unpacked.
 The directory to load is the `src` directory from the Helena repository you cloned or downloaded.

 #### Can I get Helena from the Chrome Web Store?
 We have not yet released a 'packed' version of Helena, since it's still in the early stages and still undergoing many substantial changes.
 We do expect to release a version in the Chrome Web Store eventually.